mikes222/NewQuickAction/README.md

 This is a fork of the original "New QuickAction" for android developed by Lorensius W. L. T <lorenz@londatiga.net>.

-Unfortunately there is no improvement in the last 3 years.
+Unfortunately there was no improvement in the last 3 years.
 Therefore I have ported the project to Android Studio and refactored it a bit.

 If you are willing to contribute to this fork please contact me.

 create and import the library
 ==============

-check out the project
+# check out the project
-on the libary, right-click "Make module quickactionlib" copy the build/outputs/aar/quickactionlib.aar file to your project module into the subdirectory "libs" add the following to your cradle.build:
+# at the libary, right-click "Make module quickactionlib"
+# copy the build/outputs/aar/quickactionlib.aar file to your project module into the subdirectory "libs"
+# add the following to your cradle.build:

 repositories {
     flatDir {